anas-appiskey/COVID-19/README.md

 This model is use to detect the COVID-19 from x-ray images.
 This is the implementation of pyimagesearch.com blog "Detecting COVID-19 in X- ray images with Keras, TensorFlow, and Deep Learning" on Google Colab.
 This is for only Learning purpose with more dataset of COVID-19 x- ray images of 60+.
-This model is not fully train , you are free to train it and can get more accuracy than 75.
+This model is not 100% train , you are free to train it and can get more accuracy than 75.

 # References